AUTOMATIC1111/stable-diffusion-webui/Running-using-AMD-GPUs.md

 # Installing and running on Linux with AMD GPUs
 If your AMD GPU is compatible with ROCm, you can try running: `TORCH_COMMAND='pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/rocm5.1.1' python launch.py --precision full --no-half`.
 Make sure to do this in a new virtual environment, or activate your existing environment and `pip uninstall torch torchvision` beforehand.

+The first generation after starting the WebUI might take very long, and you might see a message similar to this:
+> MIOpen(HIP): Warning [SQLiteBase] Missing system database file: gfx1030_40.kdb Performance may degrade.
+Please follow instructions to install: https://github.com/ROCmSoftwarePlatform/MIOpen#installing-miopen-kernels-package

+Subsequent generations should work with regular performance.
+You can follow the link in the message, and if you happen to use the same operating system, follow the steps there to fix this issue.
+If there is no clear way to compile or install the MIOpen kernels for your operating system, consider following the Docker guide below.

 # Installing and running using Docker
 This is only tested using a Linux host!